P2PHackClub/2019-website/content/missions/last-p2p-hack-club-meeting-of-2019.md

 ![](/img/website-header.png)

 We're hard at work to make the website a better experience for you!
 Let us know if you have any ideas for the new website!

+As the website is being worked on, we are in the process of getting a new URL! <https://p2phack.club> is our new website URL! [p2p.hackclub.com](https://p2p.hackclub.com) will still redirect to [p2phack.club](https://p2phack.club) in the future.

 #### Hackathon Coming Up!